top of page

 Courses:

-In Foundations, we introduce students to the Paramedic’s most fundamental roles and responsibilities to patient and to self as well as their ethical and legal obligations.
+In Foundations, we will introduce students to the Paramedic’s most fundamental roles and responsibilities to patient and to self as well as their ethical and legal obligations.

-Specific topics include: EMS systems, roles & responsibilities, the well being of the Paramedic, illness & injury prevention, medicolegal issues, ethical issues, human development, and patient communication.
+Specific topics include EMS systems, roles & responsibilities, the well-being of the Paramedic, illness & injury prevention, medicolegal issues, ethical issues, human development, and patient communication

 Courses: